tanshendong2023/PEMD_DEV/README.md

 (An updated citation with DOI will be provided upon publication.)

-## License
-PEMD is distributed under the terms of the [MIT License](https://opensource.org/licenses/MIT).
-By contributing, you agree that your contributions will be licensed under the same terms.

 ## Contact
 For questions, feature requests, or collaboration opportunities, please contact the PEMD development team at [tsd23@mails.tsinghua.edu.cn].